-Students must obtain a copy of the SDP report template file and use it as the starting point for creating their project reports (interim progress and final).
-Using the template will ensure that the reports comply with the required standard layout.
+Students must obtain a copy of the SDP report template file and then use it as the starting point for creating their project reports (final and interim progress).
+Using the template will ensure that the reports comply with the standard of layout required.
 The template must not be changed in any way.
 The reports will be marked down for poor presentation if the template is not used.
 The template can be downloaded from the Department website or the course website on Blackboard.

-Interim progress reports are very important to check students' progress in the course and will be graded by the supervisors The interim reports should be prepared using the final report template.
+Interim progress reports are very important to check students' progress in the course and will be graded by the supervisor(s).
+The interim reports should be prepared using the final report template.